 The term "stereotactic" comes from the same root as the terms "stereophonic" and "stereoscopic."
 The word "stereophonic" refers to the presentation of sound from 2 speakers to create the illusion of 3-dimensional sound, and the word "stereoscopic" refers to the presentation of 2 images simultaneously to create the illusion of a 3-dimensional image.
 Stereotactic breast imaging involves taking 2 digital x-ray images of the breast from different angles and using a computer to analyze the information from these 2 images to reconstruct the location of a breast lesion in 3-dimensional space.
 The computer then uses the data to help the physician guide a needle to the precise location of the lesion in the breast.

 The principle of stereotactic imaging can best be understood by analogy to human vision and depth perception.
 The basis of experiencing 3-dimensional vision is depth perception.
-Depth perception gives humans the ability ...
+Depth perception gives humans the ability to judge the ...